-Hull City Council's Private Housing Enforcement Policy 2018-22, assoicated Fees and Charges and Civil Penalties policies set out how we investigate and deal with poor housing conditions in the city.
+Hull City Council’s Private Housing Enforcement Policy 2018-22, associated Fees & Charges and Civil Penalties policies set out how we investigate and deal with poor housing conditions in the city.

-The Private Housing Enforcement Policy 2018-22 was agreed by Hull City Council's Cabinet in April 2019 and upheld by the High Court in March 2019 following a subsequent legal challenge.
-The Council intended to implement the new policy on 16 September 2019.
+The Private Housing Enforcement Policy 2018-22 was agreed by the Council’s Cabinet in April 2018 and upheld by the High Court in March 2019 following a subsequent legal challenge.

-The existing Hull Accredited Landlord Scheme (HALS) has now been affected during this time period and the Council is still accepting new landlord members.
-HALS is being reviewed and any changes to the scheme will be introduced during 2019-20 with further information to follow.
+The existing Hull Accredited Landlord Scheme (HALS) has not been affected during this time period and the Council is still accepting new landlord members.
+HALS is being reviewed and any changes to the scheme will be introduced during 2020 with further information to follow.

-The Fees and Charges policy is currently being reviewed for 2019-20 which will also take into account another High Court decisions (Gaskin v.
+The Fees & Charges policy is currently being reviewed which will also take into account another High Court decision (Gaskin v.
 LB Richmond) in relation to the setting of mandatory Houses in Multiple Occupation (HMO) license fees.
 Confirmation of any revision of the existing HMO license fees will be made available in due course.